Congo tracing contacts of first Ebola case in eastern city

-BENI, Congo — After feeling sick for several days the pastor boarded a bus traveling to eastern Congo’s largest city.
+BENI, Congo (AP) — After feeling sick for several days the pastor boarded a bus to eastern Congo’s largest city.
 Only upon arrival at his destination did anyone suspect he had the highly deadly and infectious Ebola virus.

-The preacher managed to pass three different health checkpoints along the way, aimed at stopping those who are sick with Ebola and highly contagious.
+During his trip to Goma, the 46-year-old preacher managed to pass through three health checkpoints aimed at stopping those who are sick with Ebola and contagious.

 Now health authorities along his route are trying to hunt down all those he may have been in contact with after the man became Goma’s first confirmed Ebola case on Sunday.